synw/django-spages/README.md

 from the server to update content.

 If you need to extend the basic js handlers on page create templates: ``spages/extra_handlers.js``: this js will be executed before fetching the data.
-And ``spages/extra_async_handlers.js``: this will be executed in the async loop after fetching content.
+And ``spages/extra_async_handlers.js``: this will be executed within the async loop after fetching content.

 ## Why?